-Clotho control the cardiac cycle of the Clio pump.
+Clotho control the cardiac cycle of the Clio pump and Thalia exchanger.
 One cardiac cycle consists of systole (contraction) and diastole (relaxation) also named stroke.
-Stimulation of the cardiac control centres of the heart involves three separate pathways, which are associated with sensing of blood pressure (60-180 mm Hg), temperature (30-42°C) and pH.
+Stimulation of the cardiac control of the heart involves three separate pathways, which are associated with sensing of blood pressure (60-180 mm Hg), temperature (30-42°C) and pH.
 Although the cardiac cycle is initiated and co-ordinated by the Sinoatrial Node inside the heart, the cardiac output must be adjusted to meet the varying needs of the body.
 This involves the need of sensors and the autonomic nervous system.
 Stimulation of the heart by the Sympathetic-Nervous-System (SNS) increases cardiac output, by:

 - increasing the frequency of the heart Beat-per-Minute (BpM), and